maaretp/ExploratoryTestingBook/manuscript/0010_FromTestingToExploratoryTesting.md

 In this book, we learn a specific style of exploratory testing that is a result of the author's 25 years of experience in doing and facili exploratory testing.
 We call this style **contemporary exploratory testing** to emphasize a key difference to a lot of the material out there.
 Contemporary exploratory testing centers around inclusive approach to test automation.

 In scale of testing we believe that **You cannot explore without automation.
-You cannot automate without exploring.** Exploratory testing is a mix of attended and unattended testing and essential to driving modern test automation success.
+You cannot automate without exploring.** Exploratory testing is essential to modern test automation success that is all too often founded on a scripted testing approach.